turingschool/curriculum/source/projects/flashcards.markdown

 # Iteration 4: The Round

-A round will be the object that processes responses and records answers.
+A round will be the object that processes responses and records guesses.
 Use TDD to drive out this behavior:

 ```ruby
 card_1 = Card.new("What is the capital of Alaska?", "Juneau")